Grande Galerie Evolution

 Best time at Mon — 18:00

-This day is usually calmer than average.
-This slot has a higher chance of a comfortable visit: Closing procedures begin.
+This day has average visitor density.
+This slot has a higher chance of a comfortable visit: Museum closes at 18:00.

 30–50% · Quiet60–80% · Moderate90–100% · Crowded